Michael-Wisniewski/fitness-club/README.md

 1. Application stack overview
 2. Introduction
-3. Simplified use cases diagram
-4. Application’s architecture and programming environment
-    4.1 Virtual enviroment
-    4.2 Servers
-    4.3 App Backend
-    4.4 App Frontend
-    4.5 Tools
+3. Programming environment and tools
-5. Description of functionalities and programming notes
+4. Description of functionalities
-6. Detailed list of used technologies
+5. Detailed list of used technologies

 ### 1. Application stack overview